aymara/lima/INSTALL.md

 # LIMA - Libre Multilingual Analyzer

 LIMA is mutliplatform.
-It has been developed under GNU/Linux and ported MS Windows.
+It has been developed under GNU/Linux and ported to MS Windows.
 Its build procedure under Linux is described bellow.
 Build instructions under Windows are still to be written but can be inferred from the [Appveyor CI configuration file](https://github.com/aymara/lima/blob/master/appveyor.yml).

+LIMA has been occasionally built on MacOS but there is no standard procedure to do so.

 ## Install